This is UNICEF

 UNICEF provides more children with clean water, life-saving food and vaccines, education, and protection from violence than any other humanitarian organisation.
 We work in some of the world’s toughest places, reaching the furthest from help, the most disadvantaged and the most at risk.
 In everything we do, the most vulnerable children and those in greatest need have priority.

-70 years of saving lives
+77 years of changing lives

 1946